tommilligan/on-air/README.md

 You will need to create a [Google Cloud Pub/Sub](https://cloud.google.com/pubsub) resource to act as a message queue.

-You will also need to provision two service accounts:
+You will also need to provision a service accounts for each device in the system:

-- a publisher, to write events
+- one or more publisher credentials, to write events
-- a subscriber, to read events
+- one subscriber credential, to read events

 This is currently outside the scope of this readme.